sympy/sympy/doc/src/modules/galgebra/ga.rst

 Using LaTeX, Enhanced Printing, and Numerics
 ============================================

-For developing code using *sympy* and the *GA* module I strongly suggested that you go to <http://www.geany.org/Download/Releases> and install the version of the *geany* editor appropriate for your system.
+For developing code using *sympy* and the *GA* module it is strongly suggested that you go to <http://www.geany.org/Download/Releases> and install the version of the *geany* editor appropriate for your system.
 This editor allows you to execute python scripts from within the editor, incorporate pep8 checking of python code, and use the ansicon